ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-The Hidden Features of JavaScript That Only Experienced Devs Use - <a href="https://javascript.plainenglish.io/the-hidden-features-of-javascript-that-only-experienced-devs-use-7cf2c1e635e2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+8 Proven Ways to Level Up Your JavaScript Skills (That Actually Work) - <a href="https://javascript.plainenglish.io/8-proven-ways-to-level-up-your-javascript-skills-that-actually-work-ee4afbbe7ad8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zain Ahmad`**
+✍️ **posted by `ShreyasBrilliant`**

-<blockquote>It Took Me a Decade to Notice These — But Now I Can’t Code Without Them
+<blockquote>Practical, real-world tips to write cleaner, faster, and smarter JavaScript without the fluff.
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-The Day My Debounce Function Killed All Our Payments - <a href="https://javascript.plainenglish.io/the-day-my-debounce-function-killed-all-our-payments-6b88ee534c92?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 JavaScript Tricks Every Developer Should Know in 2025  - <a href="https://javascript.plainenglish.io/10-javascript-tricks-every-developer-should-know-in-2025-b4a85e0a77e1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DefineCode`**
+✍️ **posted by `Lakshika`**

-<blockquote>A single line of “performance optimization” silently stopped real transactions, and it took us a week to notice.
+<blockquote>JavaScript is evolving faster than your favorite front-end framework’s release cycle.
+Whether you’re building micro-frontends, optimizing…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-7 JavaScript Automation Hacks That Saved Me Hours Every Week - <a href="https://medium.com/@shahzaibasif2005/7-javascript-automation-hacks-that-saved-me-hours-every-week-cb899f2a2aa8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How One JavaScript Condition Stopped Us From Making $10,000 in a Weekend - <a href="https://medium.com/@Definecode/how-one-javascript-condition-stopped-us-from-making-10-000-in-a-weekend-d11b16e9a82b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaibasif`**
+✍️ **posted by `DefineCode`**

-<blockquote>From cleaning data to controlling the browser — all without leaving JS
+<blockquote>A simple The The if statement meant to “protect” our checkout flow ended up blocking real customers, and we didn’t catch it until it was…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Scaling a Real-Time Chat App in JavaScript Without Losing My Sanity - <a href="https://medium.com/@kainatnafees/scaling-a-real-time-chat-app-in-javascript-without-losing-my-sanity-3837f0b65521?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Scaling with JavaScript: My Hands-On Journey from Scripts to Production Systems - <a href="https://javascript.plainenglish.io/scaling-with-javascript-my-hands-on-journey-from-scripts-to-production-systems-c1a24547daaf?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**
+✍️ **posted by `Safora Nafees`**

-<blockquote>When I first agreed to build a real-time chat app for a growing startup, I assumed it would be just a matter of throwing together some…
+<blockquote>JavaScript started for me as a quick scripting tool for front-end tweaks, but over time, it became my go-to for building robust, scalable…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-MERN Stack Development: The Power Combo for Modern Web Apps - <a href="https://medium.com/@Muhammad_Fahad/mern-stack-development-the-power-combo-for-modern-web-apps-83597f680e98?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Switched to Functional Programming — Here’s the Truth - <a href="https://javascript.plainenglish.io/i-switched-to-functional-programming-heres-the-truth-5499e9abadbf?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Fahad`**
+✍️ **posted by `Infodigit`**

-<blockquote>When it comes to building fast, dynamic, and scalable web applications, one tech stack has taken the spotlight — the MERN stack.
-Short for…
+<blockquote>The Day I Decided to Make the Switch.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
-JavaScript’s handleEvent: The Memory-Efficient Alternative to .bind(this) - <a href="https://medium.com/@engin.ypsilon/javascripts-handleevent-the-memory-efficient-alternative-to-bind-this-d706317ba5c6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Scripts to Systems: My JavaScript Development Journey - <a href="https://medium.com/@saforanafees02/from-scripts-to-systems-my-javascript-development-journey-a1215ac400af?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Engin Ypsilon`**
+✍️ **posted by `Safora Nafees`**

-<blockquote>The Hidden Browser API That Could Transform Your Event Handling
+<blockquote>JavaScript started for me as a quick-fix tool for small UI tweaks, but over time it grew into my primary language for building full-stack…
 Continue reading on Medium »</blockquote>

 <h3>7.
-“Coding an AI-Powered Shopping Sidekick: How Regular Devs Like Us Build Smart Chatbots (Without a… - <a href="https://medium.com/@arslanismail840/coding-an-ai-powered-shopping-sidekick-how-regular-devs-like-us-build-smart-chatbots-without-a-0214d67ec97a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Crafting Resilient Frontend Systems — My Hands-On Experience with JavaScript Error Recovery - <a href="https://medium.com/@kainatnafees/crafting-resilient-frontend-systems-my-hands-on-experience-with-javascript-error-recovery-0130faf88abe?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arslan Ismail`**
+✍️ **posted by `Kainat Nafees`**

-<blockquote>“Let’s be real: when you hear ‘AI-powered e-commerce chatbot,’ you might picture a team of machine learning PhDs crunching matrices in a…
+<blockquote>A minor production bug once broke a feature for thousands of users, and I realized — JavaScript error handling isn’t just about catching…
 Continue reading on Medium »</blockquote>

 <h3>8.
-Scaling JavaScript Applications for High-Traffic Environments - <a href="https://medium.com/@saforanafees02/scaling-javascript-applications-for-high-traffic-environments-6942d5c66c29?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Empower Your Technology Career: JavaScript Degree & Scholarships for GCC Students - <a href="https://medium.com/@selinemir378/empower-your-technology-career-javascript-degree-scholarships-for-gcc-students-8a2f9fad56e6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**
+✍️ **posted by `Selinemir`**

-<blockquote>When I first started working with JavaScript, most of my projects were small — single-page scripts, simple form validations, and basic API…
+<blockquote>In era fast-paced digital economy, JavaScript is one of the most in-demand programming languages worldwide — powering everything from…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+I Locked Down My Generic TypeScript Class — And My Code Got 10x Safer - <a href="https://javascript.plainenglish.io/i-locked-down-my-generic-typescript-class-and-my-code-got-10x-safer-eaf67aacda24?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `AshokReddy `**

+<blockquote>A deep dive into how restricting allowed keys in generics leads to cleaner APIs, tighter contracts, and more confidence in every…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
 Boost Your TypeScript Skills: 25 Advanced Tips to Master the Craft! - <a href="https://javascript.plainenglish.io/boost-your-typescript-skills-25-advanced-tips-to-master-the-craft-caa99d1b2cfb?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Avijit Ghosh`**

 <blockquote>Write Smarter, Safer, and Cleaner Code — The TypeScript Way
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>3.
 Mastering TypeScript Basics: 25 Essential Tips to Kickstart Your Journey - <a href="https://javascript.plainenglish.io/mastering-typescript-basics-25-essential-tips-to-kickstart-your-journey-af8a497d5029?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Avijit Ghosh`**

 <blockquote>Welcome to the first instalment of the TypeScript Foundations for Beginners series, crafted exclusively for Medium readers stepping into…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>4.
 5 TypeScript Secrets No One Talks About (But You Should Know!) - <a href="https://nameisjayant1.medium.com/5-typescript-secrets-no-one-talks-about-but-you-should-know-9480ddd2fd2c?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jayant Kumar`**

 <blockquote>Discover hidden gems in TypeScript that can make your code safer, smarter, and easier to maintain.
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 5 Times TypeScript Saved Me From Dumb Bugs in React Native - <a href="https://nameisjayant1.medium.com/5-times-typescript-saved-me-from-dumb-bugs-in-react-native-f78ee2ce862d?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jayant Kumar`**

 <blockquote>From undefined props to silent crashes — here’s how TypeScript caught the issues before they ruined my app (and my day).
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 Ace the TypeScript Interview for Lead Developers: Real-World Questions, Patterns, and Pitfalls - <a href="https://medium.com/web-tech-journals/ace-the-typescript-interview-for-lead-developers-real-world-questions-patterns-and-pitfalls-a969ba2a5b0c?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rakesh Kumar`**

 <blockquote>From Utility Types to Design Patterns and Type-Level Programming — Here’s How to Prove You’re More Than Just “Type Safe.”
 Continue reading on Web Tech Journals »</blockquote>

-<h3>6.
+<h3>7.
 Understanding Utility Types in TypeScript (React/ReactNative) - <a href="https://nameisjayant1.medium.com/understanding-utility-types-in-typescript-react-reactnative-9af093cf734e?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jayant Kumar`**

 <blockquote>Learn how TypeScript’s utility types like Partial, Pick, Record, and others can supercharge your code with precision, readability, and…
 Continue reading on Medium »</blockquote>

-<h3>7.
+<h3>8.
 Tiny TypeScript Tips for React Native That Make a Big Difference - <a href="https://nameisjayant1.medium.com/tiny-typescript-tips-for-react-native-that-make-a-big-difference-64534c696e18?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jayant Kumar`**

 <blockquote>From subtle syntax quirks to helpful TypeScript habits — these small details can save hours of debugging and help you write cleaner, safer…
 Continue reading on Medium »</blockquote>

-<h3>8.
-Why Use TypeScript: The Developer’s Guide to Better Code - <a href="https://medium.com/@jasminbhesaniya/why-use-typescript-the-developers-guide-to-better-code-866bb4ca5dd8?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jasmin Bhesaniya`**

-<blockquote>TypeScript has revolutionized how we write JavaScript by adding static type checking to the world’s most popular programming language.
-As…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Build Real-Time Notifications with 20 Lines of Code - <a href="https://blog.stackademic.com/build-real-time-notifications-with-20-lines-of-code-16a011b290cb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Como instalar o PNPM no Ubuntu (guia rápido e direto) - <a href="https://medium.com/@gabrielstrdev/como-instalar-o-pnpm-no-ubuntu-guia-r%C3%A1pido-e-direto-e7dabb027a73?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aryan Garg`**
+✍️ **posted by `GBRLDEV`**

-<blockquote>A tiny, production-ready trick to make your full-stack apps feel alive.
+<blockquote>Aprenda em poucos minutos a instalar o PNPM no Ubuntu, junto com Node.js e NPM, para gerenciar pacotes de forma rápida e eficiente.
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Let’s Design a Role Based Access Control (RBAC) System in MEAN Stack with Angular Material (2025) - <a href="https://medium.com/@sehban.alam/lets-design-a-role-baed-access-control-rbac-system-in-mean-stack-with-angular-material-2025-f7bf7cfa5077?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Implement JWT Authentication in Node.js (With Best Practices) - <a href="https://medium.com/@suhasigadge/how-to-implement-jwt-authentication-in-node-js-with-best-practices-cd2bcf37c5a0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sehban Alam`**
+✍️ **posted by `Suhasi-Gadge`**

-<blockquote>Step-by-Step MEAN (Angular 20, Node 22 LTS, MongoDB 8) RBAC using Domain-Driven Design
+<blockquote>“A Complete, Step-by-Step Guide to Securing Your Node.js APIs Using JSON Web Tokens with Proven Security Practices”
 Continue reading on Medium »</blockquote>

 <h3>3.
-How to create an HTTPS server in Node.js and Next.js - <a href="https://medium.com/@pmwickramaratna/how-to-create-an-https-server-in-node-js-and-next-js-61fc417d76f8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Create a Chatbot API in Node.js Using OpenAI API - <a href="https://javascript.plainenglish.io/how-to-create-a-chatbot-api-in-node-js-using-openai-api-edc3105dcccc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jaytech`**

+<blockquote>Build a Chatbot API in Node.js Using OpenAI …Step-by-Step
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>4. ️ Valleyed 2.0 — Fast, Type-Safe, and Now Compiled - <a href="https://medium.com/@kevinfizu/%EF%B8%8F-valleyed-2-0-fast-type-safe-and-now-compiled-6653de76ab5d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wickramaratna`**
+✍️ **posted by `Kevin Izuchukwu`**

-<blockquote>Nowadays, all web services on the web work over HTTPS; hence, it’s a good idea to use HTTPS in local development.
+<blockquote>Valleyed 2.0 brings blazing-fast validation to TypeScript developers — combining Zod-like DX with compiled performance...
 Continue reading on Medium »</blockquote>

-<h3>4.
-Optimizing Node.js Applications: A Deep Dive into Worker Threads and Thread Pools - <a href="https://javascript.plainenglish.io/optimizing-node-js-applications-a-deep-dive-into-worker-threads-and-thread-pools-89f00a7caf37?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vishad Patel`**

-<blockquote>Understand the nuances of worker threads and thread pools in Node.js, and how they can be utilized to handle intensive tasks without…
-Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-Scaling Node.js to a Million Concurrent Connections Without Melting Your CPU - <a href="https://medium.com/@hadiyolworld007/scaling-node-js-to-a-million-concurrent-connections-without-melting-your-cpu-49d4b3ac495a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Optimizing Large JSON Payloads in Node: Compression, Chunking & Batching - <a href="https://medium.com/@connect.hashblock/optimizing-large-json-payloads-in-node-compression-chunking-batching-ee39347d3182?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikulsinh Rajput`**
+✍️ **posted by `Hash Block`**

-<blockquote>A hands-on guide with Node.js code, clustering, load balancing configs, and performance tests to scale beyond 1M connections.
+<blockquote>Deliver massive JSON payloads faster with Node.js using compression, streaming, and batching techniques.
 Continue reading on Medium »</blockquote>

+<h3>6.
+Zero Downtime Deployments in Node.js with NGINX and PM2 - <a href="https://medium.com/@bhagyarana80/zero-downtime-deployments-in-node-js-with-nginx-and-pm2-48aead26d1d4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bhagya Rana`**

+<blockquote>Keep your Node.js apps online 24/7 with seamless deployment automation.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Mount Binding in image using python and file operation. - <a href="https://medium.com/@tanishdewase222/mount-binding-in-image-using-python-and-file-operation-ea11c2965496?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Multi-Tenant Django at Scale: Isolated Schemas vs Shared Models - <a href="https://medium.com/@connect.hashblock/multi-tenant-django-at-scale-isolated-schemas-vs-shared-models-843acd58038a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tanish Dewase`**
+✍️ **posted by `Hash Block`**

-<blockquote>Firstly let’s discuss about what we are going to see in this docker series project, we will create the python file operation program and…
+<blockquote>Choosing the right tenancy model for Django can make or break scalability, performance, and data security.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building MoboLaser: How I Engineered a Professional Laser Show Control App with React Native - <a href="https://medium.com/@suhashollakc/building-mobolaser-how-i-engineered-a-professional-laser-show-control-app-with-react-native-aa7f40c87e09?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Unsung Hero of Development: localhost:5432 and Your PostgreSQL Database - <a href="https://medium.com/@bishakhghosh0/the-unsung-hero-of-development-localhost-5432-and-your-postgresql-database-ea7c6149b841?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suhas Holla Karkada Chandrashekar`**
+✍️ **posted by `Lightning Developer`**

-<blockquote>Behind the architecture of an award-winning, professional-grade mobile laser control system.
+<blockquote>Every developer has that one quiet workhorse in their toolkit — the thing that just works without much fanfare.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Component Architecture Patterns: Building Scalable Frontend Systems - <a href="https://payal03.medium.com/component-architecture-patterns-building-scalable-frontend-systems-c9c1f47f3dad?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Agile Coaching Needs a Third Dimension: Beyond Process and People - <a href="https://medium.com/@coachjennykay/why-agile-coaching-needs-a-third-dimension-beyond-process-and-people-58c4a8265362?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Payal Madaan`**
+✍️ **posted by `Jennifer Kayode`**

-<blockquote>A frontend application can start as a handful of components, but as it grows, structure becomes critical.
-Without a well-thought-out…
+<blockquote>By Coach Jennifer Kay
 Continue reading on Medium »</blockquote>

 <h3>4.
-5 Powerful Laravel Features You’re Probably Not Using - <a href="https://medium.com/@developerawam/5-powerful-laravel-features-youre-probably-not-using-59cf60326702?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Python’s “Slow” Speed Doesn’t Matter (Until It Does) - <a href="https://python.plainenglish.io/why-pythons-slow-speed-doesn-t-matter-until-it-does-ca3df29810d9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Developer Awam`**
+✍️ **posted by `Shantun Parmar`**

-<blockquote>Discover 5 powerful Laravel features you’re probably not using to write cleaner, faster, and more efficient code.
+<blockquote>Among the most popular programming languages in the world is python.
+It is easy to write and learn making it loved by people.
+But there is…
-Continue reading on Medium »</blockquote>
+Continue reading on Python in Plain English »</blockquote>

 <h3>5.
+Natural Language Processing with Python: Build a Text Summarizer - <a href="https://python.plainenglish.io/natural-language-processing-with-python-build-a-text-summarizer-b0bfc9972930?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ghost Writer`**

+<blockquote>How I Built a Lightweight NLP Tool That Cuts Reading Time in Half
+Continue reading on Python in Plain English »</blockquote>

+<h3>6.
+Mastering the Spread & Rest Operators in JavaScript: A Complete Guide - <a href="https://javascript.plainenglish.io/mastering-the-spread-rest-operators-in-javascript-a-complete-guide-b80bbf722e71?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rohit Singh`**

+<blockquote>📖 Introduction
+Continue reading on JavaScript in Plain English »</blockquote>

-Free AI Coding Platforms to Build Websites, Landing Pages, and Apps - <a href="https://medium.com/@ferreradaniel/free-ai-coding-platforms-to-build-websites-landing-pages-and-apps-ac11a0636c5f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Serverless & Edge Computing with JavaScript: The Future of Scalable Web Apps - <a href="https://javascript.plainenglish.io/serverless-edge-computing-with-javascript-the-future-of-scalable-web-apps-f6e1f8e1183c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Daniel Ferrera`**
+✍️ **posted by `Rohit Singh`**

-<blockquote>No one wakes up eager to mess around with a pile of clunky software subscriptions.
+<blockquote>📖 Introduction
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>